Skip to main content Skip to navigation

 Research interests

-My research has an obvious historical dimension, and I remain keen to explore questions that are typically considered the domain of political science using archival research methods.
+My research has an obvious historical dimension, and I remain keen to explore questions that are typically considered the domain of Political Science using archival research methods.
 As such, in my PhD project, I deploy a historicist approach whereby the socio-political meaning of inequality is contextualised so that accounts of the mundane experiences of economic inequality become objects of research.
 Hence, my research interests include:

 • Economic inequality

-• World order and hegemonic projects
+• Hegemony and hegemonic projects

-• Everyday Political Economy
+• Everyday political economy

 • Archival research methods